Implications of tides for life on exoplanets: On the biological consequences of tides

 The importance of Rossby waves stems from the fact that they can potentially stimulate photosynthesis \citep{ML06,Levy08} through wave-induced upwelling \citep{YO01,Sak04} via a ``rototiller'' mechanism that uplifts nutrients into the euphotic layer \citep{Sieg01}; on the other hand, the observed chlorophyll signals have also been explained through horizontal advection by the waves against a background gradient \citep{Kill04}.
 Rossby waves may also cause the convergence of floating particles on the surface, thereby serving as a marine ``hay rake'' \citep{DVL03}, although the feasibility of this mechanism has been critiqued by \citet{Ki04}.
 Lastly, wave-induced action leads to evolutionary advantages and enables accelerated development, suggesting that organisms can evolve and grow more rapidly when waves are present \citep{TR03}.

 Hitherto, we have discussed the effects of tides on biological processes, but it is worth emphasizing that this picture is a simplified one.
 In reality, a reciprocal coupling between tide-dominated environments (e.g. estuaries) and biota is likely to be prevalent \citep{VTB11,WT13}; the situation could be quite analogous to the mutual feedback effects involved in shaping the co-evolution of geomorphology and ecosystems \citep{Cor11}.
-For instance, tidal dissipation facilitates vertical mixing in the ocean (Sec. \ref{SSecMix}), thereby enabling the delivery of nutrients to the euphotic zone, and could therefore play a beneficial role in sustaining ocean ecosystems.
-In turn, the marine biosphere can drive ocean mixing (and circulation) at a level that has been hypothesized to be comparable to tides and winds \citep{DBI06,KD09} although the evidence has been debated \citep{Viss07}.
+For instance, tidal dissipation facilitates vertical mixing in the ocean (Sec. \ref{SSecMix}), which thereby enables the delivery of nutrients to the euphotic zone, and could therefore play a beneficial role in sustaining ocean ecosystems.
+In turn, the marine biosphere can drive ocean mixing (and circulation) at a level that is ostensibly comparable to tides and winds \citep{DBI06,KD09} although the evidence has been debated \citep{Viss07}.
 Such co-evolution, if existent, can be viewed as a variant of the Gaia hypothesis that envisions life and the planetary environment as a coupled, co-evolutionary system \citep{LM74,Len98}.

 Here, it must be recalled that, as with all other hypotheses concerning biological processes, there exist a multitude of physical, geological and biochemical factors that remain partly or wholly unknown.
 Hence, our conclusions concerning the role of the tides on abiogenesis, ecology and evolution in the TRAPPIST-1 system, Proxima b and other exoplanets must be interpreted with due caution.
 For instance, if the amplitudes of the tides are extremely high, they may have a detrimental effect on these phenomena.
 More specifically, massive tides could cause widespread habitat destruction unless they are mitigated by ecosystem resilience; mangrove forests represent a striking example of the latter since they attenuate the damage caused by tsunamis \citep{Al08}.